 Most expats moving to Libya are concentrated in Tripoli, nearby Janzour, or in Benghazi.
 Misurata and Zawia also attract their fare share of expats.
 It’s rare that foreigners relocate to Libya without confirmed employment, most of which is in the hydrocarbon or construction industries.
 As a result, many expats have their accommodation, visas, healthcare and even their children's education arranged by a relocation agency or by their employer.
 The demand for university ESL teachers is also high across Libya and attracts many expats.

 Expats may find that the public education standards in Libya are well below what they're used to.
 It is only in recent years that more options have become available for expat children – although choices remain few, the handful of international schools available are generally well organised and reputable.

 Libya is a developing country and one that has been severely impacted by a devastating conflict.
-Libya will not suit someone looking for a vibrant modern country, replete with cultural, retail and nightlife opportunities.
-Added to this, the uncertain security situation is certainly a major deterrent to any expat seeking to live and work in Libya.
+It will not suit someone looking for a vibrant modern country, replete with cultural, retail and nightlife opportunities.
+The uncertain security situation is another major deterrent for now, and one that will hopefully be resolved before long.

 Major religion: Islam